Last Updated on September 29, 2020 by Scott Krager

 - It still requires two slots.

 MSI RX 560: Check Price On Amazon

 We are finally looking at something from the red team, the AMD Radeon RX 560; this time, it is brought to us by MSI.
-Since the focus is on low profile, we had to choose this GPU for obvious reasons.
+Since the focus is on small form factor, we had to choose this GPU for apparent reasons.

-Now before we begin, MSI followed a very interesting design language here; they did make the GPU low profile, but at the same time, they made the cooler design dual slot, this is not a bad thing at all.
+Now before we begin, MSI followed an exciting design language here; they did make the GPU mini, but at the same time, they made the cooler design dual-slot; this is not a bad thing at all.
 Let’s see how well it fairs.

-The best part is the 1080p performance of this GPU, it is rather compelling, and while you are not going to get the top tier performance, tweaking the settings makes this GPU so much better.
-The power consumption is minimum at best, and the best part is that you do not need a really cool chassis as the GPU runs cool.
+The best part is the 1080p performance of this GPU.
+It is rather compelling, and while you are not going to get the top tier performance, tweaking the settings makes this GPU so much better.
+The power consumption is minimal at best, and the best part is that you do not need a cooler chassis as the GPU runs cool.

 - Excellent performance at the given price.

 - Video Memory: 4GB GDDR5